- Global analysis of energy consumption and costs

 - 12 million MWh savings with combined heat and power (CHP) technology

-- Savings of more than 18 million MWh per year with the Energy Verbund
+- Savings of more than 1.6 million metric tons of oil equivalent per year with the Energy Verbund

 - Most important raw materials: naphtha, natural gas, methanol, ammonia, benzene